haydonryan/dell-fan-proxy/README.md

 Could cause your server to overheat
 Improper connection of fans can short out your motherboard!!!

-No responsiblility taken for damaged hardware, loss of income, etc.
+No responsibility taken for damaged hardware, loss of income, etc.